-- 1. The behavior that jeopardizes his/her health or safety, or the safety of others; - 2.
-Consistent refusal to comply with his/her individual plan of care (POC) or the terms of the PACE enrollment agreement by a beneficiary with decision making capacity, but not if the behavior is related to a mental or physical condition of the beneficiary unless the participant's behavior jeopardizes his or her health or safety, or the safety of others.
-Noncompliant behavior includes repeated noncompliance with medical advice and repeated failure to keep appointments;

-- 3. A beneficiary's caregiver who engages in disruptive or threatening behavior exhibits behavior that jeopardizes the beneficiary's health or safety, or the safety of the caregiver or others; and - 4.
+- 1. The behavior that jeopardizes their health or safety, or the safety of others; - 2.
+Consistent refusal to comply with their individual plan of care (POC) or the terms of the PACE enrollment agreement by a beneficiary with decision making capacity, but not if the behavior is related to a mental or physical condition of the beneficiary unless the beneficiary's behavior jeopardizes their health or safety, or the safety of others.
+Noncompliant behavior includes repeated noncompliance with medical advice and repeated failure to keep appointments; - 3.
+A beneficiary's caregiver who engages in disruptive or threatening behavior exhibits behavior that jeopardizes the beneficiary's health or safety, or the safety of the caregiver or others; and - 4.
 Documentation of disruptive or threatening behavior.
 If a PACE provider proposes to disenroll a beneficiary who is disruptive or threatening, the PACE provider must document the following: - a.
 The reasons for proposing to disenroll the beneficiary; and - b.
 All efforts to remedy the situation.

-Under the authority of Section 903 of the Benefits Improvement and Protection Act (BIPA), a PACE organization must have a CMS approved wavier to expand the request to involuntarily disenroll a beneficiary.
-This is a request typically made at the time of program development.
+Under the authority of Section 903 of the Benefits Improvement and Protection Act (BIPA), a PACE provider must have a CMS approved wavier to expand the request to involuntarily disenroll a beneficiary.